JetBrains/Qodana/topics/inspection-profiles.md

 ```

 #### Create profile

+<link-summary>Using 'base', you can define a profile that your custom profile should be based on.</link-summary>

 Using `base`, this configuration defines the empty profile, and then it includes only the `Java/Data flow`
 inspection group from the [Qodana for JVM](jvm.md) linter.